 Though I didn’t book there but I just called the homestay and asked for the room and that’s how I got it.
-Considering this place isn’t that much popular and there is no commercial tourism, the homestays in Shangarh are likely to remain vacate and one can just go there and ask for the room.
+Considering this place isn’t that popular and there is no commercial tourism, the homestays in Shangarh are likely to remain to vacate and one can just go there and ask for the room.
 Now, I travel like a vagabond, without any planning and I usually face such problems.
 Sometimes the prices are way too high; that happened with me in Dharamkot when just one night, I had to pay 2000 INR since there was no room available in other hotels and it was Friday.

 Where did I stay in Shangarh?

 When I reached Shangarh, it was already more than 10 I guess in the morning.
 The place where the cab dropped me was perhaps the bus point of the village.
 There was a small café on the corner and a small playground for maybe volleyball or badminton.
 I approached the café owner and asked him if he knew any room in the homestays.
 He told me one but I didn’t like it much.
 At the bus point, there some boards of the homestays and I picked up the contact number from there.